 The Pug is a fairly ancient breed thought to be of oriental origin.
 They were first recognized by the American Kennel Club in 1865 but were being imported from China as early as the 16th century.

-Were Pugs Bred to Fight Lions?
+Were They Bred to Fight Lions?

-Sadly, the adorable image of Pugs hunting lions is just not real.
+Sadly, the adorable image of the Pug hunting lions is just not real.
 Pugs have always been bred as companion dogs.
 They don’t have any history as working or service dogs.
 This myth probably came about because many people believe the Bulldog’s face was flat to allow them to wrestle big beasts.
 But that’s not the case for the Pug.

 Famous Pug owners